Shashinda2001/group-project/README.md

 ## Source Code

-To explore the source code of the E-commerce Backend Application, navigate to the ""backend" branch of this repository.
+To explore the source code of the E-commerce Backend Application, navigate to the ""back-end" branch of this repository.